Skip to content.

 Varicose veins: these tend to be the most common area that Phlebitis or SVT occur

-• Having an intravenous (IV) access in the arm
+• Having intravenous (IV) access in the arm

 • Trauma